 With moving, I have been so busy that I didn’t even dare attempt to try and learn a new appliance.
 However, with in the last month, life has settled a bit and I was ready to unbox that baby.

-I have now tried a handful of recipes and this was my first.
-It’s a classic pot roast then includes carrots and liquid that can be turned into gravy.
+I have now tried a handful of recipes and this Instant Pot Classic Pot Roast was my first.
+It’s a classic pot roast that includes carrots and liquid that can be turned into gravy.

 Usually when I make gravy, I use a slurry made from flour to thicken it.
 This recipe uses cornstarch as the thickener and I decided to roll with it.
 I liked it but my family all said they prefer to have the gravy made with flour.
 So I will be making this from now on with my usual flour slurry, but I included the cornstarch version in this recipe.